 Read how we collect, use and secure your information.

-Graphite Digital takes your online security seriously and is committed to protecting your personal information and your privacy while engaging with the company online.
+Graphite Digital takes your online security seriously and is committed to protecting and respecting your personal information and your privacy while engaging with the company online.

 1. Information we collect and how we use it.

 1.1 Information collected

 Graphite Digital tries to ensure that our web experiences offer visitors an enjoyable experience.
 To help us achieve this goal, Graphite Digital, as with most websites, collects certain information automatically about your use of this website.